techidaily/site-facebook/source/_posts/are-snapshots-on-social-infinite.md

  Many state- or region-based privacy laws allow people to contact companies that hold data and request its deletion.
 However, the situation gets murky since some privacy policies require users to grant services access to their phone contacts.

- In[one case](https://www.welivesecurity.com/2020/10/09/so-you-thought-your-personal-data-was-deleted-not-so-fast/) , a person contacted representatives from the Houseparty social app and asked them to delete his data.
+ In [one case](https://www.welivesecurity.com/2020/10/09/so-you-thought-your-personal-data-was-deleted-not-so-fast/) , a person contacted representatives from the Houseparty social app and asked them to delete his data.
 He did not use the app, but a friend who had his contact information did.
 That meant Houseparty should have had the data, although from an indirect source.

  They repeatedly denied that and told him the company’s servers do not store complete contact logs.
 However, they conversely said the app could read those contact logs once a Houseparty user grants such permission.
 That example shows how getting rid of stored information is not always a simple process, even with privacy laws in place.